 - Lacks coordination required for the activity

-Responding to caregiver expectations and responses
+Responding to the expectations and responses of others

 Once you know the trigger, you can reduce or remove it.
 You can also try to reduce the harmful effect of a behavior.
 Keep checking whether your solution works, and adjust as needed.